In Wellington, how long an exterior paint will last depends on a number of factors:

 - Paint that bubbles or blisters.

-Signs like bubbling can signal rot, mold or moisture trapped in the substrate.
+Signs like bubbling can signal rot, mould or moisture trapped in the substrate.
 Blistering paint indicates that a heat source is too close.
 Also, resin bleed can be troublesome in some softwood timbers and cause blistering.

-The formation of a white, chalky powder on the painted surface often occurs as the paint weathers and degrades under UV light.
+The formation of white, chalky powder on the painted surface often occurs as the paint weathers and degrades under UV light.